Stuffed butternut squash is a showstopper, the perfect centerpiece recipe for special holiday meals like Thanksgiving or Christmas.

-Dietary Note: this recipe is suitable for a vegetarian, vegan, and gluten-free diet.
-It’s low in cholesterol and saturated fat.
+Dietary Note: This recipe suits vegetarian, vegan, and gluten-free diets.
+It is low in cholesterol and saturated fat.

 Don’t have time to read the full blog post?
 JUMP TO RECIPE HERE!